mcampb07/GFXDocs/docs/chapter05_create_ctc_based_graphics/2093968193_what_is_ctc_explanation.md

 Triggers can be fired using a Salvo.
 The command can be added to your switcher command timeline where you can fire one to many named triggers.

 ![](attachments/Pasted%20image%2020220103131355.png)

+## CTC Best Practices/Things to Know
+- All markers must have a label.
+	- This is the first line in the marker.
+	- Labels should not have spaces.
+- DO NOT use “=” or “:” in your label or trigger names as they are used in the commands.
+- Triggers are lower case only
+- Triggers are global - if anything fires FOO, ANY AND ALL objects set to react on FOO that is currently on air will respond.
+- Play once does not work with CTC triggers as it uses the clips duration which is invalid. you will have to kill your own events with salvos.
+- CTC Tips
+- Keep trigger names simple and implicit

+Because triggers are global, if you want a particular animation to exit or similar on the trigger "exit" ensure that it can be fired regardless of the state of other on-air objects.
+If you have many objects that should exit at the same time "exit" can be used and will work great.
+If you only need one object to exit, you should name that trigger uniquely for that object.

+Managing many trigger names can get complicated.
+Keep it simple and have a strategy if possible.